Renormalization of almost commuting pairs: Hyperbolicity of renormalization in one dimension

 \subsection{Proof of \thmref{th:main1}}

 Let us work in the notation of \thmref{th:main1} again.
-Note that by \thmref{invariance2}, the operator $\cL$ is compact, and hence, by the standard facts of the spectral theory of compact operators, we have: \begin{itemize} \item every element of the spectrum of $\cL$ is an eigenvalue; \item the spectrum of $\cL$ has no accumulation points except for $0$. \end{itemize}

-\begin{prop} The operator $\cL$ has no eigenvalues on the unit circle. \end{prop} \begin{proof} Assume the contrary.
-Then, by the Central Manifold Theorem, there exists a finite-dimensional smooth central manifold at $\zeta$ which is transverse simultaneously to $D_\rho$ at $\zeta$ and to the cone $\cC_\zeta$.
+Note that by \thmref{invariance2}, the operator $\cL$ is compact, and hence, by the standard facts of the spectral theory of compact operators, we have: \begin{itemize} \item every element of the spectrum of $\cL$ is an eigenvalue; \item the spectrum of $\cL$ has no accumulation points except for $0$. \end{itemize} We now prove: \begin{prop} The operator $\cL$ has a single unstable eigenvalue. \end{prop} \begin{proof} By \propref{expcone1}, the operator $\cL$ has at least one unstable eigenvalue.
+On the other hand, by \thmref{stable manifold}, $\operatorname{dim} W^u(\zeta)<2$. \end{proof} Finally, \begin{prop} The operator $\cL$ has no eigenvalues on the unit circle. \end{prop} \begin{proof} Assume the contrary.
+By the spectral decomposition properties of the compact operator $\cL$, the tangent space decomposes into an $\cL$-ivariant direct sum $E^u\oplus E^c\oplus E^s$, where $E^u$ is the one-dimensional unstable eigenspace, $E^c$ is a finite-dimensional union of eigenspaces corresponding to neutral eigenvalues, and $E^s$ is the strong stable space of a finite codimension.
+The standard Central Manifold Theorem considerations can now be applied to $\cR^p$ at $\zeta_*$ (see e.g. \cite{BV} for the infinite-dimensional setting), which imply that there exists a finite-dimensional smooth central manifold $W^c$ at $\zeta$.
+Now, $W^c$ is transverse simultaneously to $D_\rho$ at $\zeta$ and to the cone $\cC_\zeta$.
 This is clearly impossible by dimensionality considerations.

 \end{proof}